Mirantis/mke-docs/content/docs/migrate-from-MKE-3.md

 {{< callout type="warning" >}}

 Swarm roles are partially translated to Kubernetes roles.
-During migration, any detected Swarm role is replicated without permissions, preserving the org/team/user structure.
+During migration, any detected Swarm role is replicated without permissions, thus preserving the org/team/user structure.
-If no Swarm roles are detected, ``none`` role is created as a placeholder because Kubernetes requires each aggregated role to have at least one role.
+If no Swarm roles are detected, a ``none`` role is created as a placeholder, as Kubernetes requires each aggregated role to have at least one role.
-The ``none`` role has no permissions and is only used to maintain the structural integrity.
+This ``none`` role has no permissions, with its only purpose being to maintain structural integrity.

 {{< /callout >}}